CyberT33N/cryptsetup-cheat-sheet/README.md

 # install ubuntu
 ubiquity --no-bootloader

+# On Ubuntu/Kubuntu 24.04 this will crash the first time after you do the steps from below.
+Just run it again then it works doe

+If it asks to set secure boot password then do it

 # Choose manual at tab disk setup
 # Select /dev/sda1, press the Change button.
 Choose Use as ‘EFI System Partition’.
 # Select /dev/sda2, press the Change button.
 Choose Use as ‘swap area’ to create a swap partition.
 We will encrypt this partition later in the crypttab.